-Native Window Driver (cdnative.h)
+CD_NATIVEWINDOW - Native Window Driver (cdnative.h)

 This driver provides access to an existing Native Window, a basic element of the user-interface system.
+It also provides access to other native handles like HDC handles in Windows.

 The canvas is created by means of a call to the function cdCreateCanvas(CD_NATIVEWINDOW, Data), after which other functions in the CD library can be called as usual.
 This function creates a CD canvas based on an existing system canvas.
 The parameter Data is a pointer to a handle of the canvas.
 It is system-dependent, having a different meaning in each platform: